 Table of contents

-This article assumes some familiarity with univariate time series, its properties and various techniques used for forecasting.
-Since this article will be focused on multivariate time series, I would suggest you go through the following articles which serve as a good introduction to univariate time series:
+This article assumes some familiarity with univariate time series, their properties, and various techniques used for forecasting.
+Since this article will be focused on multivariate time series, I would suggest you go through the following articles, which serve as a good introduction to univariate time series:

 - Comprehensive guide to creating time series forecast